jyourstone/jellyfin-smartplaylist-plugin/README.md

     -   Decide if the playlist should be public or private.
     -   Choose whether or not to enable the playlist.
     -   Configure auto-refresh behavior (Never, On Library Changes, On All Changes).
+    -   Control participation in scheduled refresh tasks (useful for randomized playlists).
 2.  **Manage Playlists**: View and edit all of your existing smart playlists.
     -   See the rules, sorting, and other details for each playlist.
     -   Edit existing playlists to modify rules, ownership, or settings.